The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/12-hashing-passwords-with-bcrypt.md

 ### Hashing Functions

-A **hashing function** is a pure function that performs the hashing algorithm.
+A **hashing function** is a pure function that performs the hashing algorithm (transforms a string into a hashed string).

 A hashing function can be as simple as something like this: